anahelenasilva/anascoding/README.md

 # anascoding

 This is my personal website.
-It was built using Hugo, using the [Color Your World](https://gitlab.com/rmaguiar/hugo-theme-color-your-world) theme.

-It's hosted on hostinger.com.
+It was generated using [Hugo](https://gohugo.io), using the [Color Your World](https://gitlab.com/rmaguiar/hugo-theme-color-your-world) theme, and it's hosted on hostinger.com.